flopezag/tutorials.secured-OrionLD/docs/index.md

 }
 ```

-Copy the Application Client ID to be used for all other application requests - in the case above the ID is
+Copy the Application Client ID (_id_)to be used for all other application requests - in the case above the ID is
 `3fc4e897-a9b5-4b2e-bcce-98849c628972`

 ```bash